frostre1997/LiteObject/README.md

 ## Compatibility

--Lag is designed for modern versions of Geometry Dash and Geode.
+LiteObject is designed for modern versions of Geometry Dash and Geode.

 Compatible with most mods that do not directly modify rendering systems.